Skip to main content

 The Food and Format

 Norma runs an Italian menu with enough structure to feel intentional.
 The kitchen is not producing generic crowd-pleasing pasta: the cooking has a point of view, the format, with options across tasting and à la carte, gives you flexibility depending on how committed you want to be to the full experience.
-For a special occasion, the tasting format is worth considering if your table is aligned on it; for a more casual business dinner or a first date where you want conversational flexibility, the à la carte route is the practical choice.
+For a special occasion, the tasting format works if your table is aligned on it; for a more casual business dinner or a first date where you want conversational flexibility, the à la carte route is the practical choice.

 Italian cooking at this price tier in London is a competitive field.
 Norma sits closer in register to Luca and Bocca di Lupo than to the more casual end of the spectrum represented by Bancone or Artusi.
 If you are deciding between these options, Norma's Michelin recognition gives it a credential the others lack at this price point, which matters if you are hosting someone who will notice.